breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 Computational complexity aside, these three views are basically equivalent.

 Such methods are not just applicable to real matrices, but can be used to analyze boolean and integer matrices.
-These are sometimes called [transition](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=1086510&casa_token=KuNTtlFssrQAAAAA:-WcymDKB8OVo6gh1TKM0363R2dgvhi9XeuV5bLPI2yI1WtX0VlvPUAW5QoyhaBjdVfo8rA4HmA&tag=1), stochastic, or Markov matrices.
+These are sometimes called [transition](https://ieeexplore.ieee.org/document/1086510), [stochastic or Markov](https://en.wikipedia.org/wiki/Stochastic_matrix) matrices.
 We are primarily interested in the deterministic version, whose variables inhabit $$\mathbb{B}^{n\times n}$$.

 The Krylov methods have important applications for studying dynamical systems on networks.
 Researchers are just beginning to understand how eigenvalues of the Laplacian affect the asymptotic behavior of dynamical processes on graphs.
-In this section, we will explore some examples of dynamical processes on graphs.
+In this section, we will explore some examples of dynamical processes on simple graphs.

 We have previously seen an example of graph computation, Weisfeiler-Lehman, and topsort.
 Three steps of Barabási's [preferential attachment algorithm](https://en.wikipedia.org/wiki/Preferential_attachment):